If you or someone you know is in immediate danger, please call 999 (or 112 from a mobile).

 If you are experiencing problems with anti-social behaviour, or have any concerns about it, or other community safety issues, you should contact Bristol City Council or call the Police non-emergency number, 101.

-You can also tell us about an incident using the University’s Report and Support system.
+You can also tell us about an incident involving UWE Bristol students using the University’s Report and Support system.
 You can report anonymously or provide us with contact details.
 If you give details, we’ll get in touch to discuss the potential next steps.
-This could include you making a formal complaint.
+This could include you making a formal report.